khashayarghamati/Sigma_Field/README.md

 # Check Sigma-filed and random variables

-there are two functions which they check a sigma-field and some r.v.
+there are two functions which they will check a sigma-field and some random variables.

 # Usage: